Machine learning: Feature learning

 Several learning algorithms aim at discovering better representations of the inputs provided during training.
 Classic examples include principal component analysis and cluster analysis.
 Feature learning algorithms, also called representation learning algorithms, often attempt to preserve the information in their input but also transform it in a way that makes it useful, often as a pre-processing step before performing classification or predictions.
 This technique allows reconstruction of the inputs coming from the unknown data-generating distribution, while not being necessarily faithful to configurations that are implausible under that distribution.
 This replaces manual feature engineering, and allows a machine to both learn the features and use them to perform a specific task.

 Feature learning can be either supervised or unsupervised.
-In supervised feature learning, features are learned using labeled input data.
+In supervised feature learning, features are learned using labelled input data.
 Examples include artificial neural networks, multilayer perceptrons, and supervised dictionary learning.
-In unsupervised feature learning, features are learned with unlabeled input data.
-Examples include dictionary learning, independent component analysis, autoencoders, matrix factorization and various forms of clustering.
+In unsupervised feature learning, features are learned with unlabelled input data.
+Examples include dictionary learning, independent component analysis, autoencoders, matrix factorisation and various forms of clustering.

 Manifold learning algorithms attempt to do so under the constraint that the learned representation is low-dimensional.
 Sparse coding algorithms attempt to do so under the constraint that the learned representation is sparse, meaning that the mathematical model has many zeros.
 Multilinear subspace learning algorithms aim to learn low-dimensional representations directly from tensor representations for multidimensional data, without reshaping them into higher-dimensional vectors.
 Deep learning algorithms discover multiple levels of representation, or a hierarchy of features, with higher-level, more abstract features defined in terms of (or generating) lower-level features.
-It has been argued that an intelligent machine is one that learns a representation that disentangles the underlying factors of variation that explain the observed data.
+It has been argued that an intelligent machine learns a representation that disentangles the underlying factors of variation that explain the observed data.

 Feature learning is motivated by the fact that machine learning tasks such as classification often require input that is mathematically and computationally convenient to process.
-However, real-world data such as images, video, and sensory data has not yielded attempts to algorithmically define specific features.
+However, real-world data such as images, video, and sensory data have not yielded attempts to algorithmically define specific features.
 An alternative is to discover such features or representations through examination, without relying on explicit algorithms.